 Policy Area 4: Waste management & Contaminated areas Objective: There is a sustainable system for the management of mercury and contaminated areas.
-Roadmap Sub-goal Activities Short term Medium term Long term 4.1 There are standards for the treatment and management of waste Develop guidelines for the management of waste materials x Establish a facility for hazardous waste x Establish a team to coordinate hazardous waste management x Develop more efficient and safer system for recovery of mercury, in particular small-scale gold mining operations x 4.2 There are strategies and plans to identify and asses the areas Develop guidelines for identifying and assessing the contaminated areas, assess the health and environmental risks and look at options for the management of these areas x ale gold mining (ASCM) ed to reduce, and where feasible, eliminate the use and the emissions and releases upon the Roadmap ) Sub-goal Activities Short term Medium term Long term 5.1 A national action plan for ASGM is Formulate national goals and reduction goals x developed Establish a baseline of the quantity of mercury in the environment x Develop steps to regulate sector x Actions to eliminate the smelting of ore, open air burning and in residential areas x 5.2 the use of mercury and mercury compounds and the emission by ASGM is less and where possible prohibited Develop strategies for: a. promoting the reduction of mercury emissions and promote mercury-free methods b. manage the trade in mercury and the prevention of the spread of mercury and mercury compounds c. develop a timeline for the execution of the national action plan x
+Roadmap Sub-goal Activities Short term Medium term Long term 4.1 There are standards for the treatment and management of waste Develop guidelines for the management of waste materials x Establish a facility for hazardous waste x Establish a team to coordinate hazardous waste management x Develop more efficient and safer system for recovery of mercury, in particular small-scale gold mining operations x 4.2 There are strategies and plans to identify and asses the areas Develop guidelines for identifying and assessing the contaminated areas, assess the health and environmental risks and look at options for the management of these areas x

+Policy Area 5: Artisanal and small-sca Objective: Policies have been develop of mercury and mercury compounds, extraction and processing of gold. ale gold mining (ASCM) and to reduce, and where feasible, eliminate the use and the emissions and releases upon the Roadmar ) Sub-goal Activities Short term Medium term Long term 5.1 A national action plan for ASGM is Formulate national goals and reduction goals x developed Establish a baseline of the quantity of mercury in the environment x Develop steps to regulate sector x Actions to eliminate the smelting of ore, open air burning and in residential areas x 5.2 the use of mercury and mercury compounds and the emission by ASGM is less and where possible prohibited Develop strategies for: a. promoting the reduction of mercury emissions and promote mercury-free methods b. manage the trade in mercury and the prevention of the spread of mercury and mercury compounds c. develop a timeline for the execution of the national action plan x

-Policy Area 5: Artisanal and small-scale gold mining (ASCM) Objective: Policies have been developed to reduce, and where feasible, eliminate the use of mercury and mercury compounds, and the emissions and releases upon the extraction and processing of gold.
+Policy Area 5: Artisanal and small-scale gold mining (ASGM) Objective: Policies have been developed to reduce, and where feasible, eliminate the use of mercury and mercury compounds, and the emissions and releases upon the extraction and processing of gold.
 Roadmap Sub-goal Activities Short term Medium term Long term 5.3 Mercury-free alternatives are being implemented Promote the knowledge, best practices in environment and alternative technologies that are environmentally friendly, technically, socially and economically viable x 5.4 There is a strategy for public health relating to exposure of ASGM miners and communities Gather health data x Training of public health workers x Awareness on mercury effects in ASGM x Involve stakeholders in the development and implementation of public health policies (prevent exposure of vulnerable population groups) x